Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Comparison with calibration using free swinging Michelson technique

-The responses of the $\mathcal{P}_{DC,raw}$ channels have been measured by flashing a noise with a LED put manually in front of the photodiode, during the rare periods when the vacuum tank hosting the optical bench was opened.
-The response was fit with a pole and a zero around the high-pass filter frequency $f_0$.
-However, doing the measurement with the photodiode temperature going from $54^\circ\textrm{C}$ (few minutes after opening the vacuum tank, during thermal transient) down to $38^\circ\textrm{C}$ (steady temperature when the optical bench is in air) showed that the pole and zero frequencies vary with temperature.
+\lr{ In order to measure the responses of the $\mathcal{P}_{DC,raw}$ channels, a LED was put manually in front of the photodiode, and driven with a noise to modulate its power~\cite{bib:2019_vnote_calibTiming}.
+This measurement could be done only during the rare periods when the vacuum tank hosting the optical bench was opened.
+Hence, it was not monitored during the run. } The response was fit with a pole and a zero around the high-pass filter frequency $f_0$.
+However, doing the measurement with the photodiode temperature going from $54^\circ\text{C}$ (few minutes after opening the vacuum tank, during thermal transient) down to $38^\circ\text{C}$ (steady temperature when the optical bench is in air) showed that the pole and zero frequencies vary with temperature.
 The correlation could not be measured precisely, but whitening filters have been derived\footnote{ fixed pole and zero frequencies, extrapolated at temperatures close to the photodiode temperature measured during free swinging Michelson measurements. } and then applied in real-time on the $\mathcal{P}_{DC,raw}$ channel, to provide a channel $\mathcal{P}_{DC,whitened}$ with flat response from DC to 10~kHz.
 Then, the final channel $\mathcal{P}_{DC}$ during~O3 has been computed by blending $\mathcal{P}_{DC,whitened}$ and $\mathcal{P}_{Audio}$, so that in principle the absolute calibration is correct and no frequency-dependent error is introduced by the photodiode readout.